 1 ml of the solution in a type I glass ampoule – 1 per package

 6.6 Special precautions for disposal and other handling

 The product should be administered intramuscularly by a physician or nurse.
 Before use the product should be brought to room or body temperature.
 You should make sure that the solution in the ampoule is transparent or slightly opalising.
-A solution that is unclear or that has sedimentation must not be used.
+Do not use solutions that are cloudy or have deposits.
 Any unused product or waste material should be disposed of in accordance with local requirements.

 7. MARKETING AUTHORISATION HOLDER